ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

    pyaedt info: Active design is set to...

-Code supplied in an ``Examples`` section must be compliant with the `doctest <https://docs.python.org/3/library/doctest.html>`_ format.
+Code supplied in an "Examples" section must be compliant with the `doctest <https://docs.python.org/3/library/doctest.html>`_ format.
 This allows the code to be used through `pytest`_ to perform regression testing to verify that the code is executing as expected.

-If the definition of a method or function is updated, the code in the ``Examples`` section must be updated.
+If the definition of a method or function is updated, the code in the "Examples" section must be updated.
 Any change within the API without a corresponding change in the example code triggers a ``doctest`` failure.